 Calvin Cheng

-Calvin is a Fellow in the Economics, Trade, and Regional Integration division at the Institute of Strategic and International Studies (ISIS) Malaysia, where he leads the Institute's Economics research.
-His work spans issues in applied economics, including labour markets, social protection, economic development, and the design of public policy instruments such as transfer and benefit programmes.
-Calvin's research has been published in journals like the National Bureau of Asian Research's (NBR) Asia Policy and the Japan Economic Foundation’s Spotlight, and his work has been featured in numerous media outlets including Forbes, Al Jazeera, and Nikkei Asia.
-Calvin has collaborated and consulted for federal and state governments, international organizations like the World Bank, and multinational corporations such as Google.
+Calvin is the Director of the Economics, Trade, and Regional Integration division at the Institute of Strategic and International Studies (ISIS) Malaysia.
+His research covers various topics in applied economics, centring around labour markets, wellbeing, and the design of social transfer programmes.
+Some of his current projects examine how emerging technologies such as generative AI shape the future of work, wellbeing, and inequality.
+He also leads the Institute’s economics research across its work areas and coordinates cross‑team projects and external collaborations.
+Calvin’s work has been published in regional and international journals, and featured in numerous international media outlets.
+He has collaborated and consulted with federal and state governments, international organisations, and multinational corporations.
 He holds a Master of Science in Public Policy from the London School of Economics and Political Science (LSE) and a Bachelor of Economics in Econometrics from Monash University Clayton.

 By: Calvin Cheng